JeffreyBytes/TESO_DragonTracker/readme.md

 * `DragonTracker.GUI:restorePosition` : Restore the GUI's position from savedVariables
 * `DragonTracker.GUI:savePosition` : Save the GUI's position from savedVariables
 * `DragonTracker.GUI:defineFragment` : Define GUI has a fragment linked to scenes.
--- With that, the GUI is hidden when we open a menu (like inventory or map)
+With that, the GUI is hidden when we open a menu (like inventory or map)
 * `DragonTracker.GUI:display` : Hide or show all GUIItems.
 * `DragonTracker.GUI:createItem` : To create a GUIItem instance for a Dragon
 * `DragonTracker.GUI:resetItem` : To reset the list of GUIItems
+* `DragonTracker.GUI:labelUseName` : Define the label type to use on the location name.
+* `DragonTracker.GUI:labelUseCardinalPoint` : Define the label type to use on  the cardinal point.
+* `DragonTracker.GUI:changeLabelType` : Change the label to use and call the method to move the value controler relative to the max width of labels

 ### GUIItems.lua